sahebkaran1/copier-mql4/README.md

 # copier
-for copy trades master account to another with lot and money management
+for copy trades master account to another with specific lot and money management